The Department of Geosciences hosts a new series of seminars for the I semester of the a.y. 2025/2026

 - Tuesday 28 October 2025, 4,30 p.m. - Arduino Classroom: Cyclone-Driven Sediment Pulses and River Morphodynamic Response in Tairāwhiti, Aotearoa New Zealand, speaker: Prof. Jon Tunnicliffe - University of Auckland, New Zealand (click here for abstract and details)

-- Thursday 30 October 2025, 3,30-4,30 p.m.- Arduino Classroom: Data to Diapers via Remote Arctic Expeditions, Climate Science, and Bedtime Stories, Speaker: Prof.ssa Gina Moseley.
+- Thursday 30 October 2025, 3,30-4,30 p.m.- Arduino Classroom: Data to Diapers via Remote Arctic Expeditions, Climate Science, and Bedtime Stories, speaker: Prof.ssa Gina Moseley.
 Department of Geology, Universiy of Innsbruck, Osterreich (click here for abstract and details).
 The seminar will be followed at 4:30 p.m. by a round table discussion entitled "Challenges and barriers to diversity, inclusion, equity and accessibility in field research” with the aim of initiating a departmental discussion on experiences and critical issues to be addressed in geological fieldwork.

 The calendar of further scheduled seminars will follow soon